-Also by talking to merchants, you find two types: The "educated" ones, who will expand on being careful how to keep the wine etc, but who keep it in a cement-warehouse at 40 C in the summer.
+By talking to wine merchants, you find two types: The "educated" ones, who will expand on being careful how to keep the wine etc, but who keep it in a cement-warehouse at 40 C in the summer.
 And those, that do not even know the theory.

 2) In general do not trust the views of wine merchants, especially if they seem authoritative.
 I have spoken to many of them in Crete and Athens.
 I have found none that was really knowledgeable.
 A friend I trust tells me that he knows one.
 Even the most posh merchants are not experts in wine.
 There are two types: those that know nothing and those that claim they know.
 The first category is innocuous since they will not give you advice.
 The second is dangerous, since you will be offered authoritative advise, which almost always is invariably wrong or misleading or both.

-4) There are several wines I have never tasted.
+3) There are many wines I have never tasted.
 There are also wines that were tasted under difficult conditions, so that I could not have a reliable opinion.
 There are many more wines that were tasted but which I cannot recommend.
 None of the above appear below.

 not mishandled might survive two years.
 Most are already dead after their first trip.

-That being said, several selected fruity whites that were bought in pristine condition and impeccably cellared (see above) had the fruit last 3-6 years.
+That being said, squite a few selected whites that were bought in pristine condition and impeccably cellared (see above) had the fruit last 3-6 years.

 My favorite Cretan wines are :